poethan/LEPOR/README.md

 # LEPOR
 LEPOR: Automatic Machine Translation Evaluation Metric with tunable parameters and augmented factors

-For hLEPOR parameter setting on more langauge (or language pair) situations, please refer to the Table 1 (parameter values via language) of paper WMT13 https://aclanthology.org/W13-2253.pdf The parameters were mannually tuned using validation set.
+For better performances, hLEPOR parameter setting on different langauge (or language pair) situations is available at the Table 1 (parameter values via language) of WMT13 paper https://aclanthology.org/W13-2253.pdf The parameters were mannually tuned using validation set of corresponding language.
 For automatic tuning of parameters, we have cushLEPOR now available at https://github.com/poethan/cushLEPOR

 cmd command example: